HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 **DELVE** Unless obviously more time is taken, Delving into and exiting a dungeon takes a Watch.

 **REST** Take a moment to recuperate, lose all Stress, but the GM will roll for Omens twice.
-### Vehicles
+## Vehicles
 Riding a mount or vehicle reduces all Stress received by 1.

 Vehicles moving through Difficult or worse terrain have a 1-6 chance of breaking, which requires a Watch to fix.
 # Delving
 ---
 ## The Underclock
-Beginning at 20 when you enter a dungeon, when it reaches 0, an Encounter happens.
+Starting at 20 when entering a dungeon, an Encounter is triggered when the Underclock reaches below 0.

-You will periodically roll a six-sided Underworld die and subtract it from the Underclock whenever the party expends time or noise.
-Examples of actions that provoke an Underclock Roll:
+You roll a d6 Dungeon Die and subtract it from the Underclock whenever the party expends time or generates noise.
+Actions that prompt an Underclock Roll include:
 - Exploring a new room (including long hallways).
 - Moving through 3 already-explored rooms.
-- Lingering or searches.
+- Lingering or searching.
-- Making noise (e.g. kicking down a door).
+- Making noise (excluding Combat).

-NOTE: the noise of combat doesn't normally contribute to the Underclock.
+Most Dungeon Die rolls are considered a Turn, representing approximately 10 minutes of time.

-Some more facts about the Underclock:
+Additional details about the Underclock:
 - If the Underclock drops below 0, an Encounter is triggered.
 After the Encounter resolves, the Underclock resets to 20.
 - If the Underworld Clock equals 0 exactly, it resets to 3.
-The Underworld's attention is elsewhere, momentarily.
 - If the Underworld Clock equals 3, a Omen occurs.

-## Confront the Clock
+### Confront the Clock
 At any point while Delving a party can prepare for a coming encounter.
 Skip the Underclock to -1 and resolve everything as normal though the party gets the drop on the encounter.
 ## Resting
 While eating a ration is just a turn.
 Resting and cooking a feast takes some time.